qilstiano/glanxiv/README.md

 ## technical stuff

-built with react, typescript, and chakra ui. uses the arxiv api to fetch papers and react-pdf-viewer for pdf rendering. currently deployed on Vercel uses Github actions to scrape and update repository of arXiv papers.
+built with react, typescript, and chakra ui. uses the arxiv api to fetch papers and react-pdf-viewer for pdf rendering.

+uses Github actions to scrape and update repository of arXiv papers.

+currently deployed on Vercel.

 ---